- Life Insurance Needs–Guiding Philosophies

 Understanding the Language

-Life insurance comes in many shapes and forms, but all are structured according to two basic types:
+Life insurance comes in many shapes and forms that each have their own associated costs and fees, but all are structured according to two basic types:

 - Term insurance